robertn01/git-novice/_episodes/05-label-and-undo.md

 > ### Tagging a couple of past commits
 >
 > Sometimes you don’t realize how significant something will be until later on.
 Let’s say we want to mark a version 0.2.0 as well.
 > Use GitHub interface’s History button to identify two earlier commits.
 (For example, [https://github.com/dlstrong/git-novice/commits/gh-pages/_episodes](https://github.com/dlstrong/git-novice/commits/gh-pages/_episodes) shows several commits on June 10, 2018 that could be selected.
-Your version history and hashes will be different.)
+Your version history and hashes will be different, because hashes are calculated based on both the contents of the file and the metadata like the date, time, author, and commit message.)
 >
 >
 >